ozdemirht/generative-ai/RAG0/Readme.md

 **Cost of change** is an important criteria to verify in each step of SDLC processes.
 Our processes should be biased towards avoiding **cascaded changes** in these systems.
-Therefore, (classics) loose coupling, configurability, extensibility, etc. software system attributes should be enforced (by Reviewer-LLM?).
+Therefore, (classics) loose coupling, configurability, extensibility, etc. software system attributes should be enforced (by an LLM-as-a-Judge).

 **Pace of change** in technical capabilities will drive the modernization activities as long as it is within the organization's cadence to absorb these changes.
 If it becomes too frequent, then finding a good ROI to convince CFO to sign off these modernization efforts will be a challenge.